 Head and brain injuries are often the most worrying kind of accident.
 Lives can be turned upside down, not just for the individual, but their family too, so compensation is simply a representation of the pain and loss that you’ve suffered, as well as a helping hand in the aftermath when additional costs for care or changes to your living environment might be present.

 The sad truth is that the vast majority of head and brain injuries in the workplace are often avoidable if an employer takes the proper precautions and complies with their legal responsibilities.
 This could be as basic as issuing the correct protective headgear; even the simplest precautions can prevent serious injury.

 Here at The Claims Partnership, we understand how much a brain injury can have a dramatic impact on your life.
-Our expert solicitors appreciate the difficult time that you are going through, and will handle your case delicately and with respect from our first meeting through to its conclusion.
+Our expert head injury solicitors appreciate the difficult time that you are going through, and will handle your case delicately and with respect from our first meeting through to its conclusion.
 We will always give you the support and guidance you deserve.
 Your claim will also be no win, no fee based, eliminating any possibility of risk.

 Common causes of head and brain injuries